- UCAS course code

 - The whole point of the practicals is to enable students to tackle research problems in future.
 The formal written assessment asks the students to design and improve experiments, use mathematical concepts and make sense of data to solve biological problems.
 They practise these skills in the practical classes.
-The students are required to answer research questions by perfecting and performing experimental techniques, gathering data and reaching justifiable conclusions.
+The students are required to answer research questions by performing experimental techniques or by gathering data and reaching justifiable conclusions.

-- The students are required to answer research questions by perfecting and performing experimental techniques, gathering data and reaching justifiable conclusions.
+- The students are required to answer research questions by performing experimental techniques or by gathering data and reaching justifiable conclusions.

-The questions or exercises in the practical manual are there to test your understanding and you should get feedback on your answers from staff or demonstrators.
+The questions or exercises in the online resources are there to test your understanding and you should get feedback on your answers from staff or demonstrators in the lab sessions.
 Problem sets are available.
 This work is designed to test your understanding of concepts, test your problem-solving and analytical skills, complete the learning outcomes for the practical and give you an opportunity to practise answering problems.
 There are hints available and a link to the discussion forums if you get stuck.
 Model answers are also available.
 You will get feedback on your overall performance for the unit in the form of the final mark released in Semester 2.
 Additional practice problems/questions [including some with model answers or feedback] will be made available during the semester and should support your preparation for the examination.